Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Before You Go:

-- Confirm you’re within 45 days of expiration (or already expired)
+- Confirm you are within 45 days of expiration (or already expired)

 - Gather 2 forms of ID

-- Get training certificate (if expired >1 year)
+- Get a training certificate (if expired more than 1 year)

-- Call sheriff to confirm walk-in vs appointment
+- Call the sheriff to confirm walk-in vs. appointment

 - New photo (if required)